 This is a beautiful state park located in Benson.
 After their discovery in 1974, these limestone caverns were kept secret for more than a decade as a way to preserve their untrammeled beauty.
 Seeking undiscovered caves in the mid-70s, Gary Tenen and Randy Tufts discovered evidence of a secret cave: the two felt warm air emanating from a crack at the bottom of a sinkhole they found in the Whetstone Mountains of southern Arizona.
 The men slipped through the crack and discovered a network of pristine caverns with spectacular rock formations, including massive stalagmites and stalactites.
 They would return on several occasions over four years, discovering 2.5 miles of passageways and chambers while keeping their find secret.
 I don’t know about you, but this is the kind of stuff I think is fascinating.
 Can you imagine finding something like this and having it all to yourself for years?

 Driving near Pine, AZ?
 Tonto Natural Bridge is the largest natural travertine bridge in the world is nestled in a small canyon in central Arizona.

-This 183-foot high bridge is beautiful from every angle.
-The three hiking trails in the area bring you all the way down to the 400-foot long tunnel.
+This 183-foot-high bridge is beautiful from every angle.
+The three hiking trails in the area bring you all the way down to the 400-foot-long tunnel.
 If you are not afraid of slipping on some algae, you can make your way through the tunnel to one of the other trails.
 Tonto Natural Bridge will not disappoint any visitor.
-There are viewing points from above so those who are not in the hiking mood can still enjoy the beautiful scenery.
+There are viewing points from above so those not in the hiking mood can still enjoy the beautiful scenery.